 - Advertisement -

 You thought you arrived too early at the home studio of your yoga instructor since the usual cars parked near the house weren’t there.
-You went immediately round the back and found your instructor having tea.
+You went immediately around the back and found your instructor having tea.
 You didn’t get the email or SMS that today’s class is canceled.
-A plumbing and heating company is currently working on a leaking pipe and the broken broiler system.

-She apologized profusely for the miscommunication and asked if you wanted to join her for some tea and just hang-out.
+A plumbing and heating company is currently working on a leaking pipe and a broken boiler system.
+She apologized profusely for the miscommunication and asked if you wanted to join her for some tea and just hang out.
 It was the perfect moment.
-You wanted to talk to her and get advice on how she started down this path of teaching yoga.
+You wanted to talk to her and get advice on how she started down this path in the yoga teaching business.

 You told her that after finishing your student exchange program in Lanarkshire and upon your return to the States, you want to put up a similar business or start a career as a yoga instructor.
 She was more than willing to share some insights.

 An Overview of the (Commercial) State of Yoga

-Before it took the form of a commercial industry worth billions of dollars-$12 billion to be exact in 2018 in America alone-yoga was all about spirituality, self-awareness, and physical self-regulation.
+Before it took the form of a commercial industry worth billions of dollars-$12 billion to be exact in 2018 in America alone—yoga was all about spirituality, self-awareness, and physical self-regulation.
 The goal was to achieve a higher level of consciousness that creates harmony between mind and body as well as with nature.
-By attaining this harmony, an individual is freed from sufferings or diseases.
+By attaining this harmony, an individual is freed from suffering or diseases.

 Many practitioners have oversimplified this harmony and freedom to mean “physical development” or physical health alone and have placed less emphasis on spiritual development.
 In other words, practicing yoga is merely a physical exercise.